mkudzia/c4l-workshop-2016/outline.md

 4. Complete installation using the install wizard.
 5. To open, go to Start > All Programs > Sublime Text 3.

-### Open a few files in your text editor
+### Open a Markdown (.md) file in your text editor

-1. Go to the workshop GitHub repository at [https://github.com/mkudzia/c4l-workshop-2016](https://github.com/mkudzia/c4l-workshop-2016)
+1. Go to the workshop GitHub repository at [https://github.com/mkudzia/c4l-workshop-2016](https://github.com/mkudzia/c4l-workshop-2016).
+(Files will be available on a flash drive in case there are problems with the Internet connection at the workshop.)
+2. Click "Download ZIP" to download the files.
+3. Unzip the files to a folder on your desktop or another location that's easy for you to find and type.
+We'll refer to this folder as the "workshop files directory."
+4. In the workshop files directory, right click on "outline.md" and select "Open with Sublime Text."

 ## The Command Line:
 To start working with the command line: **TODO: update based on Robin's sample directories**